GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 oxTrust is an OpenID Connect client, so its container is dependent upon oxAuth's `/.well-known/openid-configuration` endpoint, which is only accessible if NGINX is started.
 So if the oxTrust container cannot navigate to `https://<hostname>/.well-known/openid-configuration`, it will fail to finish initialization.
 The container will most likely not exit.

+### Tini as Init for Container

+Almost all of the Gluu Server Docker images use [Tini](https://github.com/krallin/tini) to handle signal forwarding and to reap processes.
+We decided to include `tini` as not all of container scheduler/orchestrator has easy way to configure signal forwarding and process reaping.

 ### Images/Containers

 The Gluu Server Docker containers consist of in-house and 3rd-party containers.